Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 Windmill Palm Tree (Trachycarpus fortunei).
 Photo by Flickr.

-The Windmill Palm, scientific name Trachycarpus fortuneiis, is native to northern parts of India, Myanmar (Burma), Thailand, Nepal, and southern China.
-It can be found growing in mountainous terrain above 6650 ft in elevation.
+The Windmill Palm, scientifically named Trachycarpus fortunei, originates from the northern regions of India, Myanmar (Burma), Thailand, Nepal, and southern China.
+It thrives in mountainous terrain at elevations above 6650 ft.

-So, it is used to cold temperatures below freezing and regular heavy snow.
-While Needle Palms and Dwarf Palmettos need hot summers to recover and gain strength before next winter, Windmill Palm prefers cooler summers which makes it perfect cool climates of the Pacific Northwest.
+This palm is accustomed to cold temperatures below freezing and frequent heavy snowfall.
+While Needle Palms and Dwarf Palmettos require hot summers to recover and build strength before the next winter, the Windmill Palm prefers cooler summers, making it an ideal choice for the cool climates of the Pacific Northwest.

 What Is The Most Cold Tolerant Palm Tree

-Windmill Palm (Trachycarpus fortunei) is considered to be the MOST cold tolerant palm tree in the world in climates with cool summers.
-Being native to China, this palm is not as cold tolerant if grown in areas with hot wet summers.
+Windmill Palm (Trachycarpus fortunei) is considered to be the MOST cold-tolerant palm tree in the world in regions with cool summers.
+However, it’s important to note that when grown in areas with hot, wet summers, its cold hardiness diminishes.

-According to “Palms Won’t Grow Here” book, a mature Trachycarpus fortunei in Bulgaria have survived exposure to -20F.
-Of course, it lost all of its foliage.
-In general, the lowest temperature a mature Windmill palm can survive is -10F.
+An example from the book “Palms Won’t Grow Here” cites a mature Trachycarpus fortunei surviving exposure to -20°F in Bulgaria, although it did lose all of its foliage.
+In general, the lowest temperature a mature Windmill Palm can endure is around -10°F.

 Dwarf Palmetto vs Windmill Palm vs Needle Palm